-Disney May Do Temperature Checks When Parks Reopen After Coronavirus Closures
+Disney Parks May Do Temperature Checks Upon Reopening Following Coronavirus Closures

 Although the ongoing spread of the novel coronavirus is keeping most people at home, many are eager to return to normal life.
 But what does a post-pandemic world look like?
 At Disney theme parks, guests may have to do temperature checks whenever Disneyland and Disney World finally reopen.